 Do I Qualify?

 You may apply to the KulshanCLT program when you meet the criteria below or have a realistic plan for becoming eligible.
-We encourage you to apply to our program even if you do not yet meet all the following guidelines as we partner with applicants on a first-come, first-served basis with an average waiting list time of about 2 years.
+We encourage you to apply even if you do not yet meet all the following guidelines, as we partner with applicants on a first-come, first-served basis with an average wait time of about 2 years.

 Income & Employment

-Your total household income should be at or below 80% of the area median income adjusted for household size.
+Maximum household income: Your total household income should be at or below 80% of the area median income (AMI) adjusted for household size.
 Household size is based on the number of full-time household occupants regardless of age and income.
-The median income is the midpoint amount where half of Whatcom County-area households earn more and half of households earn less.
-Check out the table below to see where you fall.
+Children who reside in the home at least 50% of the time are considered household members.
+Check out the eligibility table below to see where you fall.

 People living in your household